 Final design of the impact hammer and/or piles planned for installation is currently under development.
 Assuming the installation of steel piles with a diameter between 24 and 36 inches (61 to 91 cm), an average sound pressure level would correspond to 108 dBA at 50 feet (15 m), which is used as a modeling input for the construction acoustic analysis (Blackwell et al. 2004; Ghebreghzabiher 2017; Illingworth and Rodkin 2012; Laughlin 2007, 2010; U.S. Navy 2015; Soderberg 2016; Soderberg and Laughlin 2016a, 2016b).
-For the purposes of the construction noise assessment, it is assumed that pile driving may be required to support the foundations of the Control Building, SVC Building, and GIS Building as well as the main transformer at the onshore substation.
+For the purposes of the construction noise assessment, it is assumed that pile driving may be required to support the foundations of Control Buildings, SVC Building, and GIS Buildings as well as the main transformers, as applicable, at the onshore substation and the Hampton Road substation.

-Vibratory pile driving installation is estimated to produce sound levels of 78 dBA in air at a distance of approximately 400 ft (122 m) with a corresponding $L_W$ of 127 dBA (USDOT 2012).
+Vibratory pile driving installation is estimated to produce sound levels of 78 dBA in air at a distance of approximately 400 ft (122 m) with a corresponding L_W of 127 dBA (USDOT 2012).
 The resulting sound levels from pile driving activities are shown in Table L-8 and sound contour isopleths in Figure L-3 and Figure L-4 depict the sound contour isopleths.